flamelily-bluescsi/bluescsi/powershark.md

 The PowerShark is a compact, efficient USB-C power adapter designed for Amiga computers (A500, A600, A1200).
 It offers stable power, suitable for long-term operation, and can be used with various USB-C power supplies, including portable, battery based chargers.
 PowerShark has advanced monitoring and protection features, safeguarding against voltage deviations and power supply failures.
 It is eco-friendly, with zero power consumption when off, and features a delay mechanism to prevent rapid power cycling.
 The device is small, lightweight, and elegantly designed.
 For more detailed information, please visit <a href="https://retrousbpower.com" target="_blank">PowerShark's website</a>

 We are a registered UK reseller of the PowerShark and our website link can be seen on <a href="https://retrousbpower.com" target="_blank">https://retrousbpower.com</a>.
 We dispatch with tracked and insured service, which is included in the price below.
+Please choose your shipping region to add to Cart.

 If you need an adapter for the PowerShark, an excellent USB-C power adpater that works very well is the UGREEN 30W which can be bought off Amazon UK here [https://amzn.to/473Q7KI](https://amzn.to/473Q7KI) and 2m USB-C cable from here [https://amzn.to/4kZrfXW](https://amzn.to/4kZrfXW)